SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 There are several artifacts that will be used in this hands-on lab.
 All of these files are located on GitHub and can be downloaded as follows:

-1. From your LABVM, download the starter project by downloading a .zip copy of the IoT for Business GitHub repo.
+1. From your LABVM, download the starter project by downloading a .zip copy of the IoT And The Smart City GitHub repo.

 2. In a web browser, navigate to the [IoT and the Smart City MCW repo](https://github.com/Microsoft/MCW-IoT-And-The-Smart-City).